-To search for work--in any climate--you have to be ready to talk details about your profession.
+To search for work--in any climate--you have to be ready to detail your achievements.

 * Are you aware of how you’ve impacted your employer’s bottom line?

-* Can you describe your successes easily while keeping your interviewer’s attention?
+* Can you describe your successes easily and keep your interviewer’s attention?

-* Do you feel confident that your professional history will impress?
+* Do you feel confident that your description of your professional history will impress?

-The secret’s in knowing the value of your achievements.
+The secret’s in knowing the value of your contributions.

 "Fully Value Your Accomplishments" centers on a hands-on exercise in which you’ll think actively, write, and if you choose, share what you’ve written.
 All with the guidance of expert career counselors.
 You’ll leave with tools to strengthen your LinkedIn, to network smarter, and to land the work you want.